cockroachlabs/cockroachdb-runbook-template/system-overview/connection-management.md

-#### Load Balancing in a Cloud Deployment - Google Cloud Load Balancing
+#### Load Balancing in Self-Hosted - Google Cloud Network Load Balancer

 In a Google cloud deployment, a regional [native load balancer](https://cloud.google.com/load-balancing/docs/load-balancing-overview) is typically provisioned to route connections to CockroachDB nodes in that region.
 This is an OSI Layer 4 load balancer implemented in the network fabric.
 It operates across AZs, with [AZ loss survivability](https://cloud.google.com/load-balancing/docs/choosing-load-balancer#outage-resilience).